Jacreator/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 101-gifs find all the gifs and display them according to some rules The file 102-acrostic do the acrostic decoding " >> README.md

+The file 103-the_biggest_fan get the ip with the most request